earthly/website/blog/_posts/2022-04-21-loops-in-bash.md

 sidebar:
   nav: "bash"
 internal-links:
+ - bash loops
- - Bash Programming
+ - while loop
- - Bash Scripts
+ - while loops
- - Loops
+ - until loop
- - bash
+ - until loops
 ---

 Like any other programming language, [Bash](https://www.gnu.org/software/bash/) supports loops.
 The loops are used to repeatedly execute a set of commands based on some condition.
 Along with [conditionals](https://earthly.dev/blog/bash-conditionals/), they're the most common way to control the flow of a program.